EOSC-Data-Commons/Dispatcher/README.md

 This will start the API server on `localhost:8000`.

-Alternatively, a Python virtual environment can be created, dependencies installed from [requirements.txt], and the server started with:
+Alternatively, a Python virtual environment can be created, dependencies installed from [requirements.txt](requirements.txt), and the server started with:
 ```
 uvicorn app.main:app --port 8000
 ```